-Not every event will have budget, human resources, and/or access to a suitable tourism economic impact model.
-Be prepared to conclude that your event cannot support the effort required to generate inputs for assessing tourism economic impacts that meet minimum standards.
+Not every event will have budget, human resources, and/or access to a suitable tourism economic impact model or on-site spending study.
+Be prepared to conclude that your event cannot support the effort required to conduct a study that meets minimum standards.
 If your event falls into this category, you may select other measures to describe the benefits your event brings to a community and to generate support for the event.
-For example, you might conduct an On-Site Spending Survey [see other Guidelines, under separate cover].